 The best place to start deciding on or against SaaS is your current and future technical requirements.
 The temptation to search first for products and service providers is strong.
 However, beginning with the needs of your business, you create the best context for choosing the product and the service provider.

 Put your company in a strong position by doing the necessary internal brainstorming.
-Partner with the appropriate SaaS marketing agency to conduct at least a thorough needs assessment, including an inventory of current technology, usage, defects, and redundancies.
+Partner with the appropriate SaaS marketing consultant to conduct at least a thorough needs assessment, including an inventory of current technology, usage, defects, and redundancies.
 That will clarify issues related to technology compatibility, short-term or long-term requirements, fee negotiation, renewal terms, and service provider upgrades.

 The information collected at this stage is critical to the success of a SaaS implementation consistent with your business goals.

-9. Ultimately, you get what you pay for
+25. Ultimately, you get what you pay for

 For example, you hired a designer to craft your logo and your business cards.
 Those are important, but will only influence the decision indirectly, by improving your brand identity.

-Thanks to closed-loop reporting from HubSpot, your marketing and sales teams will both have visibility into the nitty-gritty data to perform growth-driven analysis you can think of, which means your SaaS marketing agency will be able to effectively map content to each stage of your customer’s journey, optimizing it to ensure better conversions.
+Thanks to closed-loop reporting with HubSpot, your marketing and sales teams will both have visibility into the nitty-gritty data to perform growth-driven analysis.
+This means your SaaS marketing agency will be able to effectively map content to each stage of your customer’s journey, optimizing it to ensure better conversions.

 In other words, although it might seem like a hefty investment, hiring a digital marketing agency will significantly boost your sales, paying itself off.
-That is something that shouldn’t be taken lightly, especially if you are serious about making this whole SaaS business work longterm.
+That is something that shouldn’t be taken lightly, especially if you are serious about making this whole SaaS business work long term.